Audit Log

 An existing log4j2.xml configuration file needs another <Logger/> statement in the <Loggers/> section and an additional appender in the <Appenders/> section of the file.

-Warning: The file on your system may look different than the following example.
+Review the following example with the log4j2.xml file with audit log enabled.
+Note that the file on your system may look different than the example.
 Only add the audit log-related snippets to your configuration, and do not remove anything else.

 Copy